MohamadYusuf/WebRx-Site/docs/binding-syntax.md

 ## <a id="topic-expression-filters"></a>Expression Filters

-A filter formats the value of an expression for display to the user.
-They can be used in every template and can be registered at application- or module-level.
+Expression-filters format the result of an expression for display to the user.
+They can be used in every template and can be registered at [module](/docs/module-overview.html#start)-level.

 ### Using filters in templates